dijkstracula/pwllt/notes.md

 Taking a page from the new historicists tonight:

-* Context: We'll discuss the environs surrounding the problem space
+* Context: We'll discuss the environs surrounding the problem
 * Text: We'll discuss the paper (and learn a bit how to read a PL paper!)
 * Subtext: We'll discuss what the paper doesn't (and what might come next)